 Read on to learn the best ways to do that and deal with Northland Group.

 Founded in 2006 in Minnesota, Northland Group is a medium-sized third-party debt collection agency.

-They are headquartered in Edina, MN, and collect debts on behalf of automotive, mortgage, credit card, student loan, telecommunication, government, and utility industries.
+They are headquartered in Edina, MN, and collect debts on behalf of:

-As a debt collector, Northland Group acquires old debts that other companies are looking to offload.
+As a debt collector, they acquire old debts that other companies are looking to offload.